TellWhisper: Tell Whisper Who Speaks When: More Details of Experiments

 \subsection{Experimental Setup}

 As shown in Table~\ref{tab:statistic_model}, we report the key hyperparameters of the main modules in TellWhisper.
 During training, we adopt different optimizers and learning rates for different components.
 (1) \textbf{\textit{Speaker Activity Estimation (Hyper-SD).}} Optimizing parameters in hyperbolic space is a manifold-constrained problem with curvature, where standard Adam/AdamW (which performs Euclidean gradient updates) may lead to incorrect update directions, drifting off the manifold, and numerical instability.
 Therefore, for the hyperbolic speaker prototypes, we use Riemannian Adam, which performs Adam-style updates on the hyperbolic manifold, resulting in more stable optimization and faster convergence.
 The learning rate is set to $1\times10^{-3}$.
 For the WavLM parameters, we use AdamW with a learning rate of $2\times10^{-5}$; all remaining parameters are optimized with AdamW using a learning rate of $1\times10^{-3}$.
 (2) \textbf{\textit{Speaker-Time Aware Encoder}} and \textbf{\textit{Structured Content Predictor.}} We use AdamW with a learning rate of $1\times10^{-5}$ and $\epsilon=1\times10^{-8}$.
+All experiments are conducted on eight NVIDIA H20 GPUs.